Matthew Backlund is Chief Lending Officer at Community First Bank and serves as the Finance Chair for the CBC Foundation Board.

 Shirley is the owner of CG Public House.
 She serves on the Fund Development and Scholarship Committees for the CBC Foundation Board.

-Melda is the Director of Clinic Operations at Lourdes.
+Melda is the Cardiovascular/Digestive Health Service Line Director at Kadlec Regional Medical Center.
 She serves on the Fund Development Committee.

 Foundation Policies & Procedures